Western (genre): Anime and manga

 With anime and manga, the genre tends towards the science-fiction Western – e.g., Cowboy Bebop (1998 anime), Trigun (1995–2007 manga), and Outlaw Star (1996–1999 manga).
 Although contemporary Westerns also appear, such as Koya no Shonen Isamu, a 1971 shonen manga about a boy with a Japanese father and a Native American mother, or El Cazador de la Bruja, a 2007 anime television series set in modern-day Mexico.
 Part 7 of the manga series JoJo's Bizarre Adventure is based in the American Western setting.
 The story follows racers in a transcontinental horse race, the "Steel Ball Run".
-Golden Kamuy (2014–2022) shifts its setting to the fallout of the Russo-Japanese War, specifically focusing on Hokkaido and Sakhalin, and featuring the Ainu people and other local tribes instead of Native Americans, as well other recognizable Western tropes.
+Golden Kamuy (2014–2022) shifts its setting to the fallout of the Russo-Japanese War, specifically focusing on Hokkaido and Sakhalin as a lawless frontier environment similar to the Wild West, and featuring the Ainu people and other local tribes instead of Native Americans, as well other recognizable Western tropes.

 Comics

-Western comics have included serious entries, (such as the classic comics of the late 1940s and early 1950s (namely Kid Colt, Outlaw, Rawhide Kid, and Red Ryder) or more modern ones as Blueberry), cartoons, and parodies (such as Cocco Bill and Lucky Luke).
+Western comics have included serious entries, such as the classic comics of the late 1940s and early 1950s (namely Kid Colt, Outlaw, Rawhide Kid, and Red Ryder) or more modern ones (such as Tex Willer and Blueberry), cartoons, and parodies (such as Lucky Luke and Cocco Bill).
 In the 1990s and 2000s, Western comics leaned towards the fantasy, horror and science fiction genres, usually involving supernatural monsters, or Christian iconography as in Preacher.
 More traditional Western comics are found throughout this period, though (e.g., Jonah Hex and Loveless).